 This website contains information and laws on privatization.

 This website contains information and laws relating to telecommunications.

 This website contains the policies governing investment in the Power sector in Pakistan.

-This website is a one-stop resource for Statutes, Rules and Cases relating to Pakistan.
-This site is one of a kind, and houses all the federal and provincial statutes and cases related to these statutes.
+This fee-based website is a one-stop resource for Statutes, Rules and Cases relating to Pakistan.
+This site houses all federal and provincial statutes and cases related to these statutes.
 Taxation, Service, Copyright, State planning, Labour and all varieties of Fiscal statutes are covered in this site.
-Moreover, there are more than 1200 Essays and other legal documents available here.
-It also houses all the Journals of PLD Publishers that are PLD, SCMR, CLC, PCrLJ, PTD, PLC, CLD, YLR.
+There are more than 1200 Essays and other legal documents available here.
+It also houses all Journals of PLD Publishers (PLD, SCMR, CLC, PCrLJ, PTD, PLC, CLD, YLR).

 This is the official website for Pakistan Electronic Media Regulatory Authority established under the PEMRA Ordinance of 2002.
 It regulates the private media and has the mandate to improve the standards of information, education and entertainment and to enlarge the number of choices available to the people of Pakistan including news, current affairs, religious knowledge, art and culture as well as science and technology.
 All the Acts, Rules and Codes of PEMRA to which all media groups have to abide by are found on this site.
 Failure by any media group to abide by these may result in an action against them by PEMRA.

 Insaf Network Pakistan is a national non-governmental organization.
 It aims at providing a common and neutral platform to civil society organizations to work together to help the indigent, vulnerable and minority communities in areas of gender justice and legal empowerment across Pakistan.
 INP’s partnership with a variety of civil society organizations and the government functionaries remains its distinguished feature; offering a deeper and wider access to the development recipients at a massive scale across Pakistan.